-'House Of Cards' Adds Greg Kinnear & Diane Lane For The Last Season & Fans Are Cheering
+'House Of Cards' Just Added 2 Major Actors For Its Final Season & Fans Are Cheering

 When allegations of sexual assault and harassment were made against its star Kevin Spacey last year, House of Cards' future looked grim.
 Netflix cut all ties with Spacey and briefly suspended the show's production, but soon announced that lead actress Robin Wright would headline the cast in a sixth and final season.
 Now with production of Season 6 underway, House of Cards has also added Greg Kinnear and Diane Lane to its acclaimed cast.
 Talk about going out with a bang!